 PwC often uses psychometric games to assess their Early Careers candidates.
 Continue reading to discover more about these new game-based assessments.

-The next stage will be the PwC’s series of game-based psychometric assessments developed by Arctic Shores to gauge your cognitive talents, basic behavioural preferences, and capacities for mathematical reasoning.
+The next stage will be the PwC game based assessments developed by Arctic Shores to gauge your cognitive talents, basic behavioural preferences, and capacities for mathematical reasoning.

 These games assess your key skills such as:

-Discover more about game-based assessments used in recruitment in our full article, and uncover the best tips to prepare for and ace these assessments.
+Discover more about PwC game based assessments used in recruitment in our full article, and uncover the best tips to prepare for and ace these assessments.

 Good to know: Depending on the role, PwC may also assess you using the Team Selling game.
 This assessment will measure your team working, risk-taking, decision making and emotional intelligence skills.

-Discover more about each of these games and how you can pass for them in our in-depth Arctic Shores guide here.
+Discover more about each of these PwC game assessments and how you can pass for them in our in-depth Arctic Shores guide here.

-Start your PwC Game assessment preparation journey with GF.
+Start your PwC game based assessment preparation journey with GF.
 We provide practice game-based assessments similar to those developed by Arctic Shores assessments to help you get familiar with the most common styles of assessments.

-Once we have completed the PwC Online Assessment Tests, we will shortly receive an invitation to progress to the next stage of the PwC Recruitment Process; the PwC Video Interview.
+Once we have completed the PwC games, we will shortly receive an invitation to progress to the next stage of the PwC Recruitment Process; the PwC Video Interview.

 The PwC video interview is a pre-recorded interview.
 The questions are pre-set with a time limit to record your answers.
 The software will record your answers which will then be reviewed.
 This is your opportunity to tell them why you’re interested in a career with PwC.